 Erik Richard Parra was born and raised in the border metroplex of El Paso-Juárez.
 He received a Bachelors of Fine Art degree in painting from The University of Texas at Austin and completed a Masters of Fine Art while on fellowship at the University of Wisconsin—Madison.

 Currently based in San Francisco, California Erik has exhibited internationally in alternative spaces, commercial galleries and museums in Berlin, Brazil, Los Angeles, London and New York.

-BFA: The University of Texas at Austin, MFA, University of Wisconsin, Madison.(with fellowship)
+BFA, The University of Texas at Austin; MFA, University of Wisconsin—Madison

 Courses: The Series